Anjali-khushi/MakeTransactionEasy.github.io/README.md

 This website fulfills the above requirement with the following parameters ->

-List of coding used for different purpose:
+List of coding used for different purpose: Database (MySQL), Back-end (PHP) and Front-end (HTML, CSS, Bootstrap & Javascript).
-i)   Database - MySQL
-ii)  Back-end - PHP
-iii) Front-end - HTML, CSS, Bootstrap & Javascript

-i)DB is having two tables: users and transfer.
+In Database two tables are created: users and transfer.

 Flow is same as above mention.